-The third event at CMAC’s 2015 Summer Concert Series was what I would refer to as a winning musical trifecta.
+The third event at CMAC’s 2015 Summer Concert Series, Ed Sheeran was what I would refer to as a winning musical trifecta wrapped in a “Lego House.”
 With the combination of stellar weather + stellar crowd + stellar music, CMAC couldn’t have planned it any better.
-This show sold out it’s 15,000 capacity within a 24 hour period of time as just one of several great shows planned for the 2015 Summer Concert Series, the summer sure has kicked off with a bang.
+This show sold out it’s 15,000 capacity within a 24 hour period of time as just one of several great shows planned for the series, the summer sure has kicked off with a bang.

 As the long and winding crowds made their way in to take their seats, it was apparent that Ed Sheeran’s music held mass appeal to multiple generations.
 In a matter of minutes the green grassy area up above on the lawn filled in that you couldn’t see a blade of grass anywhere.
 Yes there were crazed teenagers everywhere sporting “X” t-shirts, carrying signs, and even letters to spell out ED!
 There were also adults of all kinds, and trust me they were not there just because their daughters needed rides.
 They too danced and sang along the entire night.